IFB-ElixirFr/sandboxbioscenarios/session04/step01.md

 <script>
 import Quiz from "components/Quiz.svelte";
 </script>
-# Output of an Unix command
+# Output of a Unix command

 By default, as you have seen so far, the result of a Unix command is printed on screen.